PlusLabNLP/acl2018-handbook/README.md

           fi
         done

-- Generate the bibtex metadata from each workshop's paper metadata:
+4. Generate the bibtex metadata from each workshop's paper metadata:

         for dir in $(ls data); do
           [[ ! -d "auto/$dir" ]] && mkdir auto/$dir
           python2 ./scripts/meta2bibtex.py data/$dir/final $dir
         done

     This creates abstracts in `auto/abstracts` (read in via LaTeX calls to `\paperabstract`) and BibTeX metadata used for the index and other things (in `auto/SUBCONF/papers.bib`)

+5. Prepare bibtex metadata for TACL/CL papers: TACL and CL papers presented at *ACL conferences are not included in the proceedings ACLPUB package, so we need to separately prepare them.
+    * Add TACL and CL papers to the files `input/tacl_papers.yaml`.
+      * Download BibTeX files for recent years TACL and CL volumes from ACL Anthology and put them into `tacl_cl_bibs`
+      * Use script to automatically 1) filter out all TACL/CL papers from `data/papers/order` file; 2) string match to find corrensponding record in bib files of previous TACL/CL volumes; 3) extract bib record info and save to yaml file and display left out papers for manual processing

+          ```
+          cd scripts/
+          python3 retrieve_tacl_entries.py
+          ```
+      * Entries that cannot be automatically extracted needs the help of human intelligence
+    * Add info from the yaml file to bibliograph and abstracts, just like other paper
+          ```
+          python2 ./scripts/tacl_builder.py
+          ```

-- Generate the workshop schedules:
+6. Generate the workshop schedules:

        for dir in $(ls data); do
          [[ ! -d "auto/$dir" ]] && mkdir auto/$dir
          cat data/$dir/order | ./scripts/order2schedule_workshop.pl $dir > auto/$dir/schedule.tex
        done

     This leaves you with a ton of `schedule.tex` files which can be `\input`ed via LaTeX

-- Edit `content/workshops/overview.tex` and
+7. Edit `content/workshops/overview.tex` and
   `content/workshops/workshops.tex` to include these files and to be correct.
 Also edit `content/setup/venues.tex` to update workshop locations.

-- Create the workshops bibtex entries in `content/workshops/papers.bib`.
+8. Create the workshops bibtex entries in `content/workshops/papers.bib`.
 This is included in the main `handbook.tex` so that you can cite the workshop chairs and title automatically.

-- Change bibliography import part in `handbook.tex` to match workshop/conf names listed in `input/conferences.txt`
+9. Change bibliography import part in `handbook.tex` to match workshop/conf names listed in `input/conferences.txt`

-- Next, fill in the tutorials manually, editing `content/tutorials/tutorials-001.tex` and so on.
+10. Next, fill in the tutorials manually, editing `content/tutorials/tutorials-001.tex` and so on.
 Also edit the tutorial overview page in `content/tutorials/tutorials-overview.tex`.

-- Generate the paper and poster session files (which you'll have to edit a bit afterwards):
+11. Generate the paper and poster session files (which you'll have to edit a bit afterwards):

        for name in tacl demos papers srw; do cat data/$name/order | ./scripts/order2schedule.perl $name